 Location: The site is about 1 h 30 m SW of Santo Domingo, near a city called Bani.
 A four-wheel drive vehicle is required.

-Launching Spot Altitude AGL [m]: 1000
+Launch Altitude AGL [m]: 1000

 Conditions and flight:

 The predominating wind in the area and at that altitude is E, but the takeoff heads S. The range travels N and that's the main XC route.
-To the W side of the range there is a valley that runs parallel to it.
+To the W side of the range there is a wide valley that runs parallel to it.
 On the other side, to the E, there is nothing but bigger mountains ending in the steepest valleys I've ever seen.

-Maximum XC distance registered: 30 km
+Maximum XC distance registered: 33 km

 La Job

-Launching Spot Altitude AGL [m]: 1650
+Launch Altitude AGL [m]: 1650

-Description: The mountain is a part of the Sierra de Bahoruco that runs WNW and grows nearly to 3000 m, parallel to the Sierra de Neyba in the north and also parallel to the Central Range.
+Description: The mountain is a part of the Sierra de Baoruco that runs WNW and grows nearly to 3000 m, parallel to the Sierra de Neyba in the north and also parallel to the Central Range.
 The takeoff faces E, which is the direction of the predominating winds all around the island at this altitude (Alisios).

 Up in the mountains there are plenty of cold humid woods, down in the plains, desert.